LucasDelfino92/morrowindsharp/mw2.md

 - [**Project Atlas**](https://www.nexusmods.com/morrowind/mods/45399) by the Project Atlas Team
 Optimizes the most performance heavy areas of vanilla Morrowind through texture atlases.
   - In the BAIN installer, tick **10 Glow in the Dahrk Patch - Interior Sunrays** only.
 Rename the mod to **Project Atlas - Glow in the Dahrk Patch**.
-- [**Heat Haze**](https://www.nexusmods.com/morrowind/mods/48973) by vtastek and tewlwolow
-Adds a heat haze shader controller by MGE XE and MWSE-lua.
-Subtle overall, gets faster, stronger and closer when near lava pools.
-  - Make sure to place **heathaze.fx** at the end of your MGE XE shader chain.
 - [**Mist Retexture**](https://www.nexusmods.com/morrowind/mods/44322) by Remiros
 Improves the texture for the mist.
 The mist is now much smoother and more detailed, as well as less opaque and flat.
 This also makes it play much nicer with SSAO.
   - Install **Mist Retexture** only.